davetron5000/naildrivin5.com/_posts/2019-07-25-four-better-rules-for-software-design.md

 Kent's rules, from [Extreme Programming Explained][xpbook] are:

-* Kent says “Runs all the tests
+* Runs all the tests
 * Has no duplicated logic.
 Be wary of hidden duplication like parallel class hierarchies
 * States every intention important to the programmer
 * Has the fewest possible classes and methods